Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Affinity System:** Character affinity strings (好感度) are automatically detected and properly formatted for translation.
 - **Block Synchronization:** Related blocks are automatically kept in sync, reducing manual work and preventing inconsistencies.
 - **Smart Filtering:** The editor intelligently shows only relevant blocks, making it easier to focus on translatable content.
-- **Contextual Buttons:** Fix buttons appear only when relevant errors are detected, providing a cleaner interface.
+- **Contextual Fix Buttons:** Fix buttons appear only when relevant errors are detected, providing a cleaner interface.
 - **Script Error Fixing:** Automatic detection and correction of missing quotes in Script commands.
 - **Skill Attributes:** Proper handling of skill attribute strings with correct escaping of control sequences like `\I[98]` and `\C[1]`.
 - **Indentation Fixing:** Automatic detection and correction of indentation errors in map files.
 - **Complete Batch Visibility:** All files from both folders are displayed with clear indication of missing files and detailed statistics.
 - **Orphaned Line Management:** New system for detecting and managing ShowText lines without Japanese counterparts.
-- **Soft Deletion:** Blocks can be marked as deleted while preserving array structure for proper Japanese mapping.
+- **Soft Deletion:** Blocks can be marked as deleted while preserving file structure for proper Japanese mapping.
 - **Robust File Generation:** Improved algorithm ensures consistent file output with proper handling of all block types.
 - **Advanced Block Matching:** Revolutionary anchor-based algorithm eliminates false translation placeholders by precisely matching Russian and Japanese blocks.
 - **Intelligent Dialogue Management:** Automatic insertion of `ShowTextAttributes` commands ensures proper dialogue window structure.